 From a trafficking standpoint, not much changes for ads on AMP pages.

-It is also possible to serve AMPHTML ads on AMP pages and non-AMP pages.
+For Ad Manager, we recommend using AMPHTML ads.
+It is possible to serve AMPHTML ads on AMP pages and non-AMP pages.